Nutrition With Juliana

 Are Pickled Onions Good for You?

-By Juliana Crimi, RD, MHSc January 7 2025
+By Juliana Crimi, RD January 7 2025

 Pickled onions are a tangy, flavourful addition to many dishes, but are they good for your health?
 As a registered dietitian, let’s take a closer look at their nutritional benefits!

-mason jar of pickled onions
+mason jar of pickled white onions - holding them up

 What Are Pickled Onions?